 The Church and I have had a tumultuous relationship.
-Several years ago I stopped being able to come to church and worship freely.
+Several years ago my son’s sensory issues and then my younger son’s cancer prevented me from coming to church and worship freely.
 I left discouraged and dejected, firmly grasping tiny hands and leaving before worship ended.
 I learned why 90% of people with a disability in their family do not attend church, even when they want to come.
 They feel like the church cannot handle our children.

-Listen, Jesus spent over half of his earthly ministry with ‘the disabled’.
-It is time for those who are differently made to have someone pull up a chair at the table.
+Jesus spent over half of his earthly ministry with ‘the disabled’.
+Like David, he consistently ‘pulled up a chair at his table’.
 Ziba was to inherit, but instead served Miphibosheth until his death, when Ziba was given the inheritance he expected.
 Church, we can be Zibas.
 We can scoot over at the royal table, prepare and share our blessings and honor the disabled who still believe they aren’t able to enter the King’s House.

 My sons’ most influential disability is the same as mine: A SINFUL NATURE in need of the Savior.

-For this reason, I am now dedicated to launching, developing and strengthening Inclusive Ministries wherever God takes our family.
-My sons won’t be kept from the King’s House the Lord’s table because of their disabilities if I can help it.
+For this reason, I am now dedicated to launching, developing and strengthening inclusive ministries wherever God takes our family.
+My sons won’t be kept from the King’s House and the Lord’s table because of their disabilities if I can help it.
 They are fearfully and wonderfully made in his image.
 WE must transform how the church engages so that our hearts can be transformed and turned toward Christ together.
 Jesus commanded us to go out and bring people to him.